A smooth, not-too-sweet bread.

 1 tsp baking powder

-In a large mixing bowl, cream the shortening and sugar.
+In a large mixing bowl, cream the 1 cup sugar and 1 cup shortening.

 Add 4 eggs and 2 tsp vanilla.
 Stir until smooth.

 Add the 5 (or more) bananas.
 Beat until the batter is a complete liquid.
 (If you like chunks of gooey bananas in your bread, you can be less thorough in your blending, but we prefer a smooth texture.)

 Add 2 cups of flour, 1 tsp baking soda, 2 tsps baking powder, and the other 2 cups of flour (or, sift it all together and add it at once– but I take the shortcut of sandwiching the leavening agents between scoops of flour).
 Blend all of this until it’s smooth.
 The dough will be thick.

 Spread half of the batter in each pan.